No-Sew Bean Bags for Outdoor Games with Kids

 STEP ONE

 To begin the No-Sew Bean Bags, gather all supplies.
-After that, remove packaging from socks.
-Dollar Tree has a bunch of cute colors and patterns of crew socks that are two pairs for one dollar.
+After that, remove the packaging from the socks.
+Dollar Tree has a bunch of cute colors and patterns of crew socks that are two pairs for $1.25.
 SCORE!
 I purchased two packages of three different colors and ended up with 24 socks.
 TIP: This is also a great time to gather all the single socks from the laundry room.

 Materials needed for No-Sew Bean Bags for Patio Games with the Kids Creatively Beth #creativelybeth #kidsgames #beanbags #polypellets #fairfieldworld